MIDS-scaling-up/v3/week05/hw/Readme.md

 ### The decisions
 Which architecture to choose?
 Another, hopefully a much easier one, when to stop training?
 We conscuously set the bar at 65% Top1 (on the validation set) so that you may not need to choose a very heavy model and / or train it forever.

+### Please note
+* Please do not attempt to spend more than 3 days training your model on a single T4 GPU.
+If your estimate gives you a longer training time, pick a different approach.
+* You might want to prototype your work using Jupyter and then submit it using [papermill](https://papermill.readthedocs.io/en/latest/usage-cli.html)

 ### Extra credit
 Create your own model architecture.
 You can draw your inspiration from the [PyTorch Resnet github](https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py), for instance.